What You Need to Know About Allowing Pets Into Your Charleston Rental

 Some Condo Associations Don’t Allow Pets

-Pets Might Cause Material Damage
+Pets Might Cause Property Damage

-This risk is always present, especially with dog breeds that have a high tendency to chew things.
+The risk of damage to your rental property is always present, especially with dog breeds that have a high tendency to chew things.
 Some of the most common situations include chewed wood, cables, or wires, scratch marks, or destroyed carpeting and landscaping.
 There's also the risk of deep and lingering odors from pets like ferrets.
-Use your pet addendum as a chance to weed out breeds that you think might be a poor fit for your property from the start.

 Noise Can Disturb the Neighbors